bubikhonza/better-weather/README.md

 # BetterWeather
 CLI/WebApp for weather forecast + history.
-You can view hour precision on rains, snow, storms, temperature **in a single chart**
+You can view hour precision on rains, snow, storms, temperature **in a single chart**.
+Great for ski touring planing.

 ## Deployed web version
 https://byteforge.ai/weather/